ietf-teep/architecture/draft-ietf-teep-architecture.md

 To mitigate this threat, TEEs and Device Administrators have several options for detecting and mitigating a hostile TAM:

-1. ACLs: Apply an ACL to TAMs, making explicit which TAs the TAM is permitted to install.
-This limits the scope of a hostile TAM's impact.
-2. Trust Anchor update: when a Trust Anchor entry in the TEE Trust Anchor list is specific to the hostile TAM, a Trust Anchor update process may be used to remove the Trust Anchor as a way to stop the TAM from installing TAs to the TEE.
+1. Trust Anchor update: when a Trust Anchor entry in the TEE Trust Anchor list is specific to the hostile TAM, a Trust Anchor update process may be used to remove the Trust Anchor as a way to stop the TAM from installing TAs to the TEE.
-3. TAM certificate revocation: the certificate issuing authority of the TAM certificate is requested to revoke the TAM's certificate.
+2. TAM certificate revocation: the certificate issuing authority of the TAM certificate is requested to revoke the TAM's certificate.
 TEEP Agents that support a certificate revocation status check will be able to stop the TAM, and further decide to remove those hostile TAs from that TAM.
-4. TA removal by the Device Administrator upon detection of a hostile TAM and any abusive TA.
+3. TA removal by the Device Administrator upon detection of a hostile TAM and any abusive TA.
 The detection can be the result of 1) above, and some other out-of-band detection technique.

-The device manufacturer may want to include a notification support that can allow Device Administrators be notified for incidents upon detection with some mitigation methods as suggested above.
+The devices may include a notification support that can allow Device Administrators be notified when a hostile TAM is detected.

 ## Malicious TA Removal